bio4j/bio4j/docs/bio4j-modules.md

 Bio4j incorporates the data available in **RefSeq Complete release** _(gbff imported files can be found here: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/complete/ )_.

 Nodes created from this data source include, among others: Genome element, gene, CDS, RNA...
-> Just note that whenever there's redundant information about proteins/genes that's also present in Uniprot KB we always give preference to that found in Uniprot.
+> Just note that whenever there's redundant information about proteins/genes that's also present in UniProt KB we always give preference to that found in UniProt.

 The respective _executionsBio4j.xml_ would look something like this: